 Kayvan’s practice focuses on complex commercial litigation, with a particular emphasis on patent litigation.
-Kayvan represents intellectual property owners before the district courts, the International Trade Commission, the Federal Circuit, and the Patent Trial and Appeal Board.
-His clients include operating companies, private equity funds, institutional patent holders, and litigation finance funds.
+Intellectual Asset Magazine has recognized him among the IAM Strategy 300: The World’s Leading IP Strategists, describing him as “highly experienced at trial, before the Federal Circuit and in inter partes review proceedings.”
+Kayvan’s clients include operating companies, private equity funds, institutional patent holders, and litigation finance funds.
 His matters routinely place him opposite the world’s largest companies and law firms.

 "Kayvan Noroozi is 'highly experienced at trial, before the Federal Circuit and in inter partes review proceedings.'
 His profound expertise on SEPs and Section 101 has been instrumental to many of his successes on behalf of industry leaders."IAM 300